Guidelines for making an application

 5. OTHER FUNDING

-Please list all grants received during the preceding three years and any applications pending at the time of applying for Kone Foundation funding.
-Applicants are requested to inform Kone Foundation immediately if other funding is received from any other source during Kone Foundation’s application processing for the same purpose.
-For projects, applicants must indicate on the application if they have sought funding for the same project from other sources.
+Please list funding from Kone Foundation and elsewhere for the same project in the last three years and any pending applications for the same purpose.
+Inform Kone Foundation immediately if other funding or salaried doctoral progamme position is received during Kone Foundation’s application processing period.
 If an applicant is granted funding without having informed the Foundation of funding from other sources, Kone Foundation may repeal its decision.

 6. EVALUATORS